Kubernetes Is No Longer Number One — The REAL 2025 Cloud Native Report (CNCF x SlashData)

 56% of backend developers are now cloud native.

-If you’re building a platform, build it for backend and DevOps — not for “everyone in general”.
+So if you’re building a platform, build it for backend and DevOps.
+Not for “everyone in general,” because “everyone in general” never ships.

 Backend + DevOps is the new core of the cloud-native community.